-- 1. The Contractor shall use the equipment in the project or program for which it was acquired as long as needed.
-When equipment is no longer needed for the original project or program or if operations are discontinued, the Contractor shall contact the Department of Health and Human Services, Division of Public Health, for written instructions regarding disposition of equipment. - 2.
-When acquiring replacement equipment, the Contractor may use the equipment to be replaced as trade-in against replacement equipment or may sell said equipment and use the proceeds to offset the costs of replacement equipment subject to written approval of the Division of Public Health. - 3.
-For equipment costing in excess of \$2,500.00, equipment controls and procedures shall include at a minimum the following: - a) Detailed equipment records shall be maintained which accurately include the: - i.
-Description and location of the equipment, serial number, acquisition date/cost, useful life and depreciation rate; - ii.
-Source/percentage of funding for purchase and restrictions as to use or disposition - iii.
-Disposition data, which includes date of disposal and sales price or method used to determine fair market value. - b) Equipment shall be assigned a control number in the accounting records and shall be tagged individually with a permanent identification number. - c) Biennially, a physical inventory of equipment shall be taken and results compared to accounting and fixed asset records.
-Any discrepancy shall immediately be brought to the attention of management and the governing board. - d) A control system shall be in place to ensure adequate safeguards to prevent loss, damage, or theft of equipment and shall provide for full documentation and investigation of any loss or theft.

-- e) Adequate maintenance procedures shall be implemented to ensure that equipment is maintained in good condition. - f) Procedures shall be implemented which ensure that adequate insurance coverage is maintained on all equipment.
-A review of coverage amounts shall be conducted on a periodic basis, preferably at least annually. - 4.
-The Contractor shall ensure all subcontractors are notified of their responsibility to comply with the equipment conditions specified in this section. - 5.
+- 4. The Contractor shall use the equipment in the project or program for which it was acquired as long as needed.
+When equipment is no longer needed for the original project or program or if operations are discontinued, the Contractor shall contact the Department of Health and Human Services, Division of Public Health, for written instructions regarding disposition of equipment. - 5.
+When acquiring replacement equipment, the Contractor may use the equipment to be replaced as trade-in against replacement equipment or may sell said equipment and use the proceeds to offset the costs of replacement equipment subject to written approval of the Division of Public Health. - 6.
+For equipment costing more than \$2,500.00, equipment controls and procedures shall include at a minimum the following: - g) Detailed equipment records shall be maintained which accurately include the: - iv.
+Description and location of the equipment, serial number, acquisition date/cost, useful life and depreciation rate; - v.
+Source/percentage of funding for purchase and restrictions as to use or disposition - vi.
+Disposition data, which includes date of disposal and sales price, or method used to determine fair market value. - h) Equipment shall be assigned a control number in the accounting records and shall be tagged individually with a permanent identification number. - i) Biennially, a physical inventory of equipment shall be taken, and results compared to accounting and fixed asset records.
+Any discrepancy shall immediately be brought to the attention of management and the governing board. - j) A control system shall be in place to ensure adequate safeguards to prevent loss, damage, or theft of equipment and shall provide for full documentation and investigation of any loss or theft. - k) Adequate maintenance procedures shall be implemented to ensure that equipment is maintained in good condition. - I) Procedures shall be implemented which ensure that adequate insurance coverage is maintained on all equipment.
+A review of coverage amounts shall be conducted on a periodic basis, preferably at least annually. - 5.
+The Contractor shall ensure all subcontractors are notified of their responsibility to comply with the equipment conditions specified in this section. - 6.
 Prior written approval from Department must be obtained before purchasing equipment valued over \$2,500.00.
 Institutions of higher education, hospitals and other non-profit organizations shall use procurement procedures that conform to applicable federal law and regulations and standards identified in Title 2 Code of Federal Regulations, Chapter I, Chapter II, Part 200.
-All non-federal entities shall follow federal laws and implementing regulations applicable to procurements, as noted in Title 2 Code of Federal Regulations, Chapter I, Chapter I, Chapter I, Chapter I, Part 200. - I. Procurement and Suspension and Debarment
+All non-federal entities shall follow federal laws and implementing regulations applicable to procurements, as noted in Title 2 Code of Federal Regulations, Chapter I, Chapter I, Chapter I, Part 200.